In this guide we walk through how to program your first Neopixel sketch

 Remember that the strip.show is really important.
 It tells your Neopixels to push the updates to each individual pixel

-Make sure the Status Bar has a Particle Argon connected and the Particle Argon’s indicator is breathing blue.
-If not make sure your Argon is connected by USB and is getting a WiFi signal.
+Make sure the Status Bar has a Particle Photon2 connected and the Particle Photon2’s indicator is breathing blue.
+If not make sure your Photon2 is connected by USB and is getting a WiFi signal.

 Press the Lightning bolt on the top left of the window.

-You’ll see a message ‘Compiling in the Cloud’ and a few sections later your Argon should start flashing magenta.
+You’ll see a message ‘Compiling in the Cloud’ and a few sections later your Photon2 should start flashing magenta.

 Wait a few moments, and your Neopixel should begin to light up!